Woodstock, Queensland: Geography

 Woodstock is 40 km south of Townsville.

 The area in the head of the catchments for the Ross River.
 The Ross River Dam is a major source of water for Townsville and the Majors Creek/Upper Haughton area.

 There is a substation at Woodstock to boost power to the area and it feeds into the Kelso substation in the Upper Ross area of Townsville.
+It will be the connection point for the CopperString project which will link Townsville to Mount Isa.

 History

 The town takes its name from the Woodstock pastoral run, which was named in 1863, by Mark Watt Reid, station manager for pastoralist John Melton Black.

 Woodstock Provisional School opened in September 1890.
 On 1 January 1909, it became Woodstock State School.
 The preschool burnt down around Christmas 2004.
 In 2015, Woodstock State School celebrated its 125th anniversary.